Top Gear 3000: Passwords

 Top Gear 3000 employs a password system which allows the player to resume gameplay after switching the console off.
 It restores all purchased upgrades and championship status.
 The password system can also be used for cheats, a common one which uses a B for the first three slots (BBB) to give the player millions of credits which then allows for all upgrades to be eventually purchased as they are developed.
 The game defaults to medium difficulty, which means that not all upgrades are ever developed.
 It begins at the second race.
 Other password cheats do exist.

 Reception

-On release, Famicom Tsūshin scored the game a 21 out of 40.
-GamePro commented that the game is solidly made, but derivative.
-They elaborated that the weapons are not truly important to the action and that many of the outer space locales "look suspiciously Earthlike", leaving the "terrific" four-player mode as the only element to set Top Gear 3000 apart from the many racers which preceded it.
-Nintendo Power gave it a rating of 3.2/5.
+Top Gear 3000 received average reviews.
+GamePro's Captain Squideo commented that the game is solidly made, but derivative.
+He elaborated that the weapons are not truly important to the action and that many of the outer space locales "look suspiciously Earthlike", leaving the "terrific" four-player mode as the only element setting the game apart from the many racers which preceded it.